 The Oncologist Says

-Edward T. Creagan, a professor of medical oncology at the Mayo Clinic College of Medicine, in Rochester, Minnesota
+Edward T. Creagan, a professor of medical oncology at the Mayo Clinic College of Medicine, in Rochester, Minn.

 Adopt a furry friend.
-Spending time with an animal produces endorphins (which can enhance immunity) and the hormone oxytocin (which fosters a sense of well-being) and decreases the stress hormone cortisol, Creagan said.
+Spending time with an animal produces endorphins (which can enhance immunity) and the hormone oxytocin (which fosters a sense of well-being) and decreases the stress hormone cortisol, says Creagan.

 Have a European lunch.
 You know how Italians linger over meals?
 It may not be their intention, but that leisurely repast keeps them out of the sun during the peak times for sun damage, which can lead to skin cancer.
 At the very least, try to limit outdoor activities when the sun’s rays are the strongest.